Home Compare ODFL vs STMN.SW

 Price setup map for ODFL and STMN.SW Stronger + cheaper Stronger + richer Weaker + cheaper Weaker + richer ODFLSTMN.SW Relative valuation Structural strength

-Old Dominion Freight Line, Inc. still looks stronger, and the price setup does not materially undermine that lead.
+Old Dominion Freight Line, Inc. looks stronger on relative valuation, while the broader price setup remains mixed.

 Valuation position uses peer-relative PE percentile (idx_pct_pe) where available.